 After having another *lovely conversation with MSFT, this was their answer

-(PS: I love those guys!!! … so yeah, lovely, that’s how I explain when I genuinely believe it was a lovely conversation)
+*(PS: I love those guys!!! … so yeah, lovely, that’s how I explain when I genuinely believe it was a great conversation…totally no sarcasm in play! )

 Microsoft confirmed that payloads delivered through the Intune Management Extension are refreshed on a fixed schedule.
 That schedule depends on the type of payload.
 For Win32 apps, the check-in is hardcoded to 3,600,000 ms… exactly one hour.
 Microsoft also mentioned they’re working on accelerating delivery by making changes to those payloads trigger a notification for devices to check in immediately, but there’s no timeline yet.

 In practice, this means the behavior we observed is not a bug.
 It’s by design.
-ESP blocking apps are installed right away, but everything else waits until the next scheduled check-in. unless you trigger it earlier with a reboot, IME restart, or manual sync.
+ESP blocking apps are installed immediately, but everything else waits until the next scheduled check-in, unless you trigger it earlier with a reboot, IME restart, or manual IME sync.

 What fixes or bypasses it